apache/tooling-asf-example/README.md

 - Optionally use `0.(N+1).0-devM` for non-release `main` commits
 - Start with `-dev1` if using non-release `main` commit versions

-A package having three commits on `main`, then a release, then two more commits to `main`, then another release, will for example use the following versions:
+A package having three commits on `main`, then a release, then two more commits to `main`, then another release, will for example use the following versions if opting into `-devM` versions:

 ```
 0.1.0-dev1